jhar/art-map-pasadena/README.md

 No CSS framework like Bootstrap is used.
 All CSS is hand-coded.
 Animations and transitions are defined within CSS, but are guided by the logic of Knockout's system for custom bindings.

-Gulp is currently used for automating tasks.
-A simple node server is included for deploying to services like Heroku.
+Gulp is currently used for automating tasks.ß

 ## To do:
 * User should be able to interact with events (joining, etc)